TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lab.md

 # Lab 4.02 - Getting Loopy

 ## Part 1
-Write a function fruit_pluralizer.
+Write a function `fruit_pluralizer`.
 It will take in a list of fruit and return nothing.
 The function should update the values of the list so that the values are plural.
-If the fruit name ends in a 'y' remove the 'y' and add 'ies' otherwise add an 's'.
+If the fruit name ends in a 'y' remove the 'y' and add 'ies', otherwise add an 's'.

 1. Create the function contract for fruit_pluralizer.
 2. provide a few examples that confirm fruit_pluralizer works as expected